By Sean Stewart, SONO Contributor

 Additionally, a general precaution for avoiding all viruses is to not touch your mouth, nose, eyes or face with unwashed hands.
 Your hands are the most likely way for a virus to enter your body because they touch contaminated surfaces frequently.

-A suggestion from the WHO is to maintain social distance from other people.
-You can’t predict when someone might cough or sneeze, so it’s best to not get within 3-feet of other people.
+Another suggestion from the WHO is to maintain social distance from other people.
+You can’t predict when someone might cough or sneeze, so it’s best to not get within 6-feet of other people.
 Obviously, this is very difficult to do in crowds, so avoid them when you can as well.

 As more cases are confirmed around the world, many people will be asked to quarantine themselves.
-You’re much less likely to be exposed to the infection if you don’t have contact with anyone, but this would be very difficult for most people to achieve.
+You’re much less likely to be exposed to the infection if you don’t have contact with anyone, but this will be very difficult for most people to achieve.
 Few have enough non-perishable food stored in their homes to live this way for long.
-But if you’re concerned the virus will spread throughout the USA, now would be the best time to start collecting supplies.
+So if you haven’t already, now is the be the best time to start collecting basic food supplies (not toilet paper – your shower and water should work fine throughout the crisis).
+Experts recommend you visit grocery stores during non-peak hours whenever possible.

 Start using medical-grade disinfectants